-Our students come from a variety of educational backgrounds, some do not have degrees but do have the required vocational qualifications to study our programme, therefore ensuring that we charge no more than £6000 is important so that we do not disadvantage students who cannot afford university fees.
-Our fees are the same as most providers delivering the same programme.
+Our students come from a variety of educational backgrounds, some do not have degrees but do have the required vocational qualifications to study the courses, therefore ensuring that we charge no more than £6000 is important so that we do not disadvantage students who cannot afford university fees.
+Our fees are the same as most providers delivering the same courses.